 Indoor cycling is one of the best ways to get your exercise and stay fit with no damage to your knees.

 In fact, exercise bikes are always a part of rehab programs.
 Cycling to lose weight is much easier on your knees than walking, running, or using a treadmill.

-Exercising on a bike is considered a low impact workout and provides a great for improving both stability and range of motion in your knees.
+They are considered a low impact workout and provides a great for improving both stability and range of motion in your knees.

 Tips for Exercising with bad knees